Biometrics and Your Safe Deposit Box

 Issues with Access Protocols in Banks

 As an example, typically a bank requires a simple protocol for accessing their safety deposit boxes.
 It often begins with the client’s personal key, followed by using the bank’s master key, then by the client’s signature, and ends with entering a pin code or password.
 However, banks often don’t permit entry to the back of house where your safe deposit box is stored.
-Instead, a staff member on duty retrieves your requested item from your box – a rather unnerving idea considering a different stranger could be handling your possessions during any given visit.
+Instead, a staff member on duty retrieves your requested item from your security box – a rather unnerving idea considering a different stranger could be handling your possessions during any given visit.

 While the above may seem to be more or less adequate, times have changed and criminals have grown smarter and more tech savvy making this system obsolete, insecure and prone to human error.
 Bank attendants may mistakenly give access to the wrong person due to identity theft and altered signatures.
 This possible lapse in security could result in unauthorised access to safe deposit boxes and in illegal, fraudulent activity.